 In addition to a pet microchip, make sure your pet wears a collar and tag.
 This will speed up identification if a good Samaritan finds your pet.
 Be sure to use a safety breakaway collar for cats too.

 Have an emergency pet kit ready and packed to go at any time with basic first aid supplies.
-In addition to food, water and bowls (collapsible ones are great), pack a blanket or towel to help keep them calm them in stressful situations.
+In addition to food, a bottle of water and bowls (collapsible ones are great), pack a blanket or towel to help keep them calm them in stressful situations.
 Consider including poop bags, leashes and your pet carrier, and be sure to pack a copy of your pet’s medical records with a recent snapshot.

-Vaccinate up to date
+Keep vaccinations up to date

 Pets can be exposed to a myriad of rotting and decayed debris after natural disasters.
 Keeping pet vaccinations schedules up to date helps mitigate unwanted illness from this.